-In light of COVID-19 and the need to keep clients and staff safe, the office of the NWT Human Rights Commission will be closed for the foreseeable future and staff will be working remotely.
-Staff are available to respond to general inquiries, but the complaints process is suspended until further notice.
-We are exploring alternative ways of doing our work and will post information as options become available.
-Please email email@example.com for clarification.
-If you wish to speak to someone, provide your telephone number and a staff member will call you back as soon as we can.
+In light of COVID-19 and the need to keep clients and staff safe, staff will be working remotely.
+Staff are available to respond to general inquiries.
+Please email firstname.lastname@example.org if you wish to speak to someone, provide your email and telephone number and a staff member will call you back.

 The NWT Human Rights Commission is committed to promoting and protecting human rights in the NWT.
 We thank you for your patience and understanding during this time of uncertainty.